Brenda Davis

 Brenda remembers that her Grandmother would tell of her vivid dreams and that they would come true.
 Her Grandmother interpreted certain symbols, the meaning of which also came to her during her dreams.
 When Brenda was 24, her Mother, Grandmother and an aunt were killed in an automobile accident caused by someone who ran a traffic light.
 Brenda's anxiety and depression then returned.

 It was during this time that Brenda had her first visionary experience.
-She was outside, "reflecting on the home invasion" when she heard the voice of God tell her, "Draw to comfort your mind."
+She was outside, “reflecting on the home invasion” when she heard the voice of God tell her, “Draw to comfort your mind.”
 She immediately began drawing obsessively and later began painting her drawings.
-Her dreams at night began to be all about her drawings and then began "to dictate" what she was to draw.
+Her dreams at night began to be all about her drawings and then began “to dictate” what she was to draw.
 The symbolic meanings and titles of works also come with these dreams.
-"They won't let go of me until I get it down on paper."
-Brenda draws and paints obsessively.
-Through her art, her family acquired another double-wide mobile home in 2008 which was set in the same place as their former mobile home.
+“They won’t let go of me until I get it down on paper.”
+Brenda’s art was discovered and became pursued by collectors.